Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 **Step 7.** Press the "start refresh" button
 **- PRESS ESC KEY TO STOP THE PROGRAM**

-You can check your refreshing history in the folder called **ShopRefreshes**
+You can check your refreshing history in the folder called **ShopRefreshHistory**

 ### Compile it yourself:
 **Step 1.** Install python